 Interfacing the LoRa RYLR998 and Arduino IDE

 As the diagram above shows, connecting the LoRa RYLR998 wireless module to the Arduino IDE is straightforward.
 To make things easier, you must get the CP210x USB to UART / TTL module, the LoRa module, and the Arduino IDE.

 The video below will help you to connect the LoRa Module to the Arduino IDE to send the AT commands.
 Please watch the video because I will also show you some common errors encountered when using the AT commands and how to solve them.

 Setting Parameter for Lora RYLR998 and Arduino IDE

 Suppose you have missed the video above or prefer a written tutorial.
-In that case, it is good to know that you have to set some parameters like Address and Band before you can interface the LoRa RYLR998 module with the Arduino for incredible projects.
+In that case, it is good to know that you must set some parameters like Address and Band before you can interface the LoRa RYLR998 module with the Arduino for incredible projects.
 This setup scenario makes use of the AT commands.
 Here are the steps:

-- First Connect the Lora module through the CP210x USB to UART / TTL module to the PC.
+- First, Connect the Lora module through the CP210x USB to UART / TTL module to the PC.

-- In the Arduino IDE select the PORT.
-To do this go to Tool then Port.
+- In the Arduino IDE, select the PORT.
+To do this, go to Tool, then Port.